 Increases buffering properties of soil.

-Darkens the color of the soil and thus helps absorption of the sun’s or indoor light’s energy.
+Darkens the color of the soil and thus helps the absorption of the sun’s or indoor light’s energy.

 Enhances the uptake of nitrogen by plants.

 Promotes the conversion of nutrient elements into forms available to plants.